capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

 ### State list

-The `state_list` statistic returns a list containing time intervals during which an entity was in a certain state.
-It does not take any parameters, and returns an array of JSON objects containing the following fields:
+The `state_list` statistic returns a list containing time intervals and the state of the entity during each of these intervals.
+It does not take any parameters, and returns an array of JSON objects containing the following
+fields:

  - `start` : the date of the start of the interval.
  - `stop` : the date of the end of the interval.